hammerheim-game/hammerheim-rules/3-equipment.md

 Many a warrior in Mordheim has died with a dagger in his back.
 Range: Close Combat
 Strength: As user
-Special Rule: +1 Enemy Armour Save
+Special Rule: +1 Enemy Armor Save
 Special Rules
-+1 Enemy Armour Save: Daggers are not the best weapons to use for penetrating an enemy model’s armour.
-An enemy wounded by a dagger gains a +1 bonus to his armour save, and a 6+ armour save if he has none normally.
++1 Enemy Armor Save: Daggers are not the best weapons to use for penetrating an enemy model’s armor.
+An enemy wounded by a dagger gains a +1 bonus to his armor save, and a 6+ armor save if he has none normally.

 ### Disease Dagger